Prasiolite State - Part 2 - Molecular Joints

 In crystallography, crystal structure is a description of the ordered arrangement of atoms, ions or molecules in a crystalline material

-Three types of crystalline bonding have revealed unique spatial qualities.
-The surface deduction has allowed us to recognize the relationship between positive and negative space
+Three types of crystalline bonding reveal unique spatial qualities.
+The surface deduction allows us to recognize the relationship between positive and negative space

 Minimal surface model for our building block